Lonero-Team/hashbolt/docs/setup/proofs.md

 # Proofs

 There are a series of mathematical proofs in regards to the HashBolt masternode consensus and how it plays a role in Lonero's network.
-These proofs include proofs related to CHFs *"Cryptographic Hashing Functions"*, network latency, validation, and lattice-based proof systems.
+These proofs are related to CHFs *"Cryptographic Hashing Functions"*, network latency, validation, and lattice-based proof systems.
 Also included are implementations of principals found in game theory, number theory and topological algebra.

 ---